rdmorganiser/rdmo-catalog/.github/ISSUE_TEMPLATE/change_question.md

 **Precise details **
-In the folowing provide details what needs to be changed.
+Provide details what needs to be changed for an existing question.
+When requesting a new question provide `question text` (mandatory) and, if possible, the other content and parameters, too (optional).
 - [ ] uri
 - [ ] key
 - [ ] path